-CFAS Summer Institute for Pre-First Years is scheduled for
+The 2024 CFAS Summer Institute for Pre-First Year Students application is closed for this year.

 The Center for Africana Studies Summer Institute is one of Penn’s premier Pre-First Year Student programs.
 This intensive one-week course of study is taught by standing Penn faculty and exposes students to major intellectual and cultural themes and currents in 19th, 20th, and 21st century African and African Diaspora studies.

 The Institute is free of charge and includes room, board, books, and course tuition.
 Students who successfully complete the program's requirements earn 0.5c.u., graded pass/fail.
-All incoming freshmen interested in African, African American, and other African Diaspora studies are eligible to apply for admission to the Center for Africana Studies Summer Institute.
-The location of the 2023 program will be on campus.
+All incoming pre-first year students interested in African, African American, and other African Diaspora studies are eligible to apply for admission to the Center for Africana Studies Summer Institute.
+The location of the 2024 program will be on campus.

 Who Is Eligible?